 Self-employed income support scheme (SEISS)

-In September 2020, the government announced that the SEISS is being extended until the end of April 2021 for those who are actively trading but who are experiencing reduced demand due to the Coronavirus outbreak.
+The government have announced that the SEISS is being extended until September 2021 for those who are actively trading but who are experiencing reduced demand due to the Coronavirus outbreak.
 The extended scheme will work in a similar way as before but with a reduced payment.

 More details of the extended scheme can be found here.